Aider-AI/aider/docs/benchmarks.md

 ## Edit formats

-I benchmarked 4 different edit formats, described below along with a sample of the response GPT might provide to the user request "Change the print from hello to goodbye".
+I benchmarked 4 different edit formats, described below.
+Each description includes a sample response that GPT might provide in response to a user who
+requests:
+"Change the print from hello to goodbye."

 ### whole

 The
 [whole](https://github.com/paul-gauthier/aider/blob/main/aider/coders/wholefile_prompts.py)
+format asks GPT to return an updated copy of the entire file, including any changes.
+The file should be
-format asks GPT to just return the entire source file with any changes, formatted with normal markdown triple-backtick fences, inlined with the rest of its response text.
+formatted with normal markdown triple-backtick fences, inlined with the rest of its response text.

 This format is very similar to how ChatGPT returns code snippets during normal chats, except with the addition of a filename right before the opening triple backticks.